CHN-beta/ovito/doc/manual/reference/pipelines/visual_elements/vectors.rst

   :width: 35%
   :align: right

-This :ref:`visual element <visual_elements>` visualize a vectorial property associated with the particles using arrow glyphs.
+This :ref:`visual element <visual_elements>` shows arrow glyphs to visualize a vectorial property associated with the particles.
-For example, the particle property ``Displacement``, which is computed by the :ref:`particles.modifiers.displacement_vectors` modifier, has an attached visual element, which can be found under the "Visual elements" section of the :ref:`pipeline editor <usage.modification_pipeline.pipeline_listbox>` (see screenshot).
+For example, the visual element for the particle property ``Displacement``, which is computed by the :ref:`particles.modifiers.displacement_vectors` modifier, can be found under the "Visual elements" section of the :ref:`pipeline editor <usage.modification_pipeline.pipeline_listbox>` (see screenshot).
-This visual element provides controls for the appearance of the arrow glyphs.
+The visual element provides controls for the appearance of the arrow glyphs.

 Parameters
 """"""""""